Trump still coy on border deal - but claims victory anyway

 Carried away by his own enthusiasm, perhaps, he added, “You are going to have to be in extremely good shape to get over this one.
 They would be able to climb Mount Everest a lot easier, I think.”

-White House officials cautioned that they had yet to see final legislative language, which bargainers all but completed late Wednesday.
-And Trump has a history of balking at deals after signaling he was on board.
-But barring any major changes or late additions, he was expected to acquiesce, according to White House officials and other Republicans close to the White House who spoke on condition of anonymity because they weren’t authorized to discuss the matter publicly.
+Trump has a history of balking at deals after signaling he was on board.
+But barring White House discovery of any objectionable provisions, he was expected to acquiesce, according to White House officials and other Republicans close to the White House who spoke on condition of anonymity because they weren’t authorized to discuss the matter publicly.

 Trump and his aides have also signaled that he is preparing to use executive action to try to secure additional money for the wall by tapping into existing federal dollars without any congressional sign-off so he can show supporters he’s continuing to fight.
 That could lead to resistance in Congress or federal court.